Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Carolina has combined with its opponents to put up more than 43 points just two times this season.
+- Carolina and its opponents have combined for 43 points just two times this season.

-- New York's games have gone over 43 points in four of six chances this season.

 - The combined points per game average of the two teams, 42.8, is 0.2 points fewer than Sunday's over/under.